Analysis | Sen. Lee, recently infected with coronavirus, speaks without a mask at Barrett hearing

 Senate Majority Leader Mitch McConnell (R-Ky.) has made seating Barrett on the court before the Nov.
 3 election his top priority this fall, while Trump has said he wants her on the high court so that she can rule in his favor if there are any legal disputes from the election.

-Yet the pandemic will serve as the constant backdrop for these hearings, from the lighthearted moments of senators battling technology as they appear remotely to the very question of whether the hearings are themselves a risk of becoming another super-spreading event.
+Yet the pandemic will serve as the constant backdrop for these hearings, from the lighthearted moments of senators battling technology as they appear remotely to the very question of whether the hearings risk becoming another super-spreading event.

 “Hello,” Sen. Kamala D. Harris (D-Calif.) said at the start of her statement.

 “We hear you,” Sen. Lindsey O. Graham (R-S.C.), the committee chairman, responded.
-But then Graham asked her to stop, because the video was not working.
+But then Graham asked her to stop because the video was not working.

 “Congratulations on being on the ticket,” said Graham, who has not seen Harris since Joe Biden picked her to be his running mate in August.

-Finally, with video working, Harris began by noting that the hearing itself was a violation of health laws under D.C.
-Mayor Muriel E. Bowser’s orders not allowing 50 or more people to meet at an indoor gathering.
+Finally, with video working, Harris began by noting that the hearing went against health laws under D.C.
+Mayor Muriel E. Bowser’s orders against over 50 people meeting at an indoor gathering.

-Reporters inside the room estimated that 70 people attended the afternoon session, including senators, their staff, White House officials, Barrett and her family, media and other nonpartisan support staff.
+Reporters inside the room estimated that 70 people attended the afternoon session, including senators, staff members, White House officials, Barrett and her family, media members and other nonpartisan support staffers.

 Also in the room were the Senate’s two oldest members — Dianne Feinstein (D-Calif.) and Charles E. Grassley (R-Iowa), both 87.

 The federal government does not have to abide by local laws.
 Graham, whose debate last weekend against his Nov.
-3 opponent, Jaime Harrison, was canceled over a dispute about him taking a coronavirus test, defended the hearing.
+3 opponent, Jaime Harrison, was canceled over a dispute about his taking a coronavirus test, defended the hearing.

 “I was tested a week ago Friday.
 I was negative.
 I feel fine,” he told reporters during a midday break.

 He said Senate officials consulted congressional safety experts in setting up the distanced setting.
-“So we’re running this hearing safely,” Graham said, later entering a letter into the record saying that congressional safety officials said the hearing met the Centers for Disease Control and Protection guidelines.
+“So we’re running this hearing safely,” Graham said, later entering a letter into the record saying that congressional safety officials said the hearing met the Centers for Disease Control and Prevention’s guidelines.

-But the underlying coronavirus politics of the moment came to a head when White House Chief of Staff Mark Meadows refused requests to wear his mask while talking to media outside the hearing room in a cramped, narrow hallway.
+But the underlying coronavirus politics of the moment came to a head when White House Chief of Staff Mark Meadows refused requests to wear his mask while talking to reporters outside the hearing room in a cramped, narrow hallway.

-“I’m not going to talk through a mask,” he said, walking away rather than answering any questions.
+“I’m not going to talk through a mask,” he said, walking away rather than answering questions.

 In terms of in-person attendance by senators who recently tested positive, the CDC guidelines were adhered to, even if they appeared confusing.

 Shortly after the hearing began, Lee’s office released a letter from Brian P. Monahan, the attending physician of Congress, explaining how he cleared CDC outlines despite symptoms that lingered for more than a week.
-The letter made no mention of whether he had tested negative and, in fact, Monahan said the CDC did not recommend repeat testing.
+The letter made no mention of whether he had tested negative, and, in fact, Monahan said the CDC did not recommend repeat testing.

 Yet because his symptoms began 12 days ago, beyond the CDC’s 10-day window, Lee was cleared to attend in person.
 Still, when Lee approached Graham during the hearing, the chairman grabbed his mask to put it on for their discussion.
 Lee was also seen wearing a mask at times.